Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 \end{proof}

-In particular, we notice that, in the general case, there is an infinity of non-zero terms in the row $q = d$ of the reindexed equivariant spectral sequence.
-This is also the case for the other rows, that is, they are not left bounded :
+In particular, notice that, in the general case, there is an infinity of non-zero terms in the row $q = d$ of the reindexed equivariant spectral sequence.
+Even if the reindexed equivariant weight spectral sequence is not left bounded, we have the following bounds :

 \begin{cor} For all $r \geq 2$, $p,q \in \mathbb{Z}$, if $^G\!\widetilde{E}^r_{p,q} \neq 0$ then $0 \leq q \leq d$ and $p+q \leq d$. \end{cor}

 \begin{proof} For all $q \in \mathbb{Z}$, we have the spectral sequence